 Some STIs may not show any signs or symptoms.

-It is, therefore, important to get tested regularly if you are sexually active and to practice safe sex in order to reduce your risk of contracting an STI.
+It is, therefore, important to get tested regularly if you are sexually active and to practice safe sex to reduce your risk of contracting an STI.

 STI/STD symptoms include: